Xeon64/sdrtrunk-FITIPOWER-FC0012/README.md

 If you have a FITIPOWER FC0012 or FC0013 that doesn't work with this driver let me know.
 Include a bus ID of the device.. and any other info you can spare.

-FC0012 has been tested by me and will be updated more at later date.
+FC0012 has been tested by me and will be updated more at a later date.

 Make sure you find your PPM using GQRX tuned to a Control Channel.
 If you have more than 1 SDR make sure you change the serial numbers with rtl_eeprom first.. and then note the correct PPM for each SDR.  kalibarate-rtl or rtl_test etc.. will NOT work without modification.